 What are the reasons for root canal infection?

 Root canal infections usually occur because of bacterial activity.
 Over time, accumulated bacteria may start corroding or decomposing your tooth’s enamel structure.
-If you don’t go for regular dental checkups, and the infection continues spreading, the bacteria may eventually reach your root canal.
-If the bacteria reach the root canal, you suffer from root canal infections and inflammation, necessitating a root canal treatment.
+If you don’t go for regular dental checkups, and the infection spreads, the bacteria may eventually reach your root canal.
+If the bacteria reach the root canal, you suffer from infections and inflammation, necessitating a root canal treatment.

 What are the benefits of root canal treatment?